percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-configuration.md

-# Percona Scheduler Admin configuration file example
+# Percona Scheduler Admin configuration

 *ProxySQL* with the `percona-scheduler-admin` stores the parameters in a configuration file that uses the toml format.
 This file defines